ekopiec/mozilla-hubs-webpage/README.md

 # Static S3 Webpage on AWS
-Using Terraform and Terragrunt to create a secure static webpage in AWS for the Mozilla Hub's Team "Take Home Test".\
+Using Terraform and Terragrunt to create a secure static webpage in AWS.
-Completed By: Liz Kopiec

 ## Soulution Explanation
 ### Overview